Arasbaran: Vergi

+Toğs

 Ashura, the 10th day of the lunar month Muharram, is the day at which the mourning celebrations commemorating Imam Husayns' martyrdom reach their climax.
 In many villages of Qaradağ, palm sized metallic icons fixed on a medium-sized wooden handles, locally known as Toğs, are harbingers of the exact hour when Husayn was killed; allegedly, they relapse to utter in-animation following ten days of relentless erratic movements at the hands of their carriers (alamdars).
 The tuğs – believed to be sisters – are housed in the mosques and are greatly revered by the inhabitants of all neighbouring villages.
 Unfortunately, there are no systematic studies or first hand reports on these fascinating relics.
 Still, every year, as a ritualistic obligation, expatriates flock to the said villages to receive the blessings of the sacred day in the company of their sacred Toğs.
 In the accompanying photo two persons holding toğ can be seen, who are surrounded by mourners beating on their legs.
 One toğ is kept standing still in the centre.
 It seems that the other toğ is performing erratic motions and is pulling the holder.